 You may notice that the reduction in charge isn’t the same across all our funds.
 That’s because the initial results of our pricing review weren’t the same for every fund.
 Our analysis identified that the reduction for some funds should be higher, and some funds were already offering better value for money than others, so didn’t need any or the same level of reduction.

-Our first annual assessment of the value provided to investors in each of M&G’s UK-based funds was published in July 2020.
+Our second annual assessment of the value provided to investors in each of M&G’s UK-based funds was published on 22 July 2021.
 It was designed to help you to see whether M&G’s charges are justified in the context of the overall service we deliver.
 You can find a link to our Annual Value Assessment report on the Annual Value Assessment page.

 We will continue to keep you up to date on further improvements we make for our investors as a result of the findings from our Annual Value Assessment.